danmwallace/ansible_microsoft_tools/readme.md

 Run the included bash script on macOS or Linux:
 * `setup.sh` Can be run easily with `bash`

 These will configure a Python virtual environment for you, install Ansible, and install the included Ansible roles for managing a Microsoft Entra environment.
-The python script is generally meant for Windows but I haven't tested it yet.

 Assuming you're in terminal on macOS, simply:
 ```